-It is not SOTA policy to transfer calls into the classroom during instructional time.
+IT IS NOT SOTA POLICY TO TRANSFER CALLS INTO THE CLASSROOM DURING INSTRUCTIONAL TIME.
 However, messages will be given to students in a case of an extreme emergency.
-If there is an emergency, please call the switchboard at 242-7682 and press 0 to reach the Receptionist/Box Office.
-Or, call the Academy Office directly (see phone numbers below) and state the nature of the emergency.
+If there is an emergency, please call the grade appropriate Academy Office (see phone numbers below) and state the nature of the emergency.
 The Academy Secretary will see to it that the student is found immediately.
 Please Note: The emergency must be specified to a school official before a call will be place to a classroom and instructional time is interrupted.